Billee Taylor: Performance history

-The piece was first produced at the Imperial Theatre in London on 30 October 1880, starring Arthur Williams as Sir Mincing Lane and Frederick Rivers as Billee.
-It played at the Standard Theatre in New York later that year, starring J. H. Ryley and Alice Burville.
 Billee Taylor was a strong success on both sides of the Atlantic and enjoyed many revivals both in Britain and in the United States.
 Early revivals included The Gaiety Theatre, London (1885, with Marion Hood as Phoebe and Arthur Roberts as Barnacle) and Toole's Theatre (1886).
+On Broadway it was revived at the Casino Theatre in 1885 with a cast that included Robert C. Hilliard as Billie, Vernona Jarbeau as Arabella, Lillian Russell as Phoebe, Josie Hall as Susan, Alice Barnett as Eliza, and J. H. Ryley returning as Captain Flapper.